Our Heavy Metal Manifesto

 In Montana and 48 other states, there are no laws or guidelines governing how much cadmium can be in chocolate.
 California has cadmium guidelines through Prop 65, but we don’t love the methodology they used to define their limit.
 That’s because their current guidelines are from a 2001 study that looked at a 1981 study on lab mice.

-The European Union established new limits in 2019.
+The European Union established new cadmium limits in 2019.
 Those guidelines allow 0.80 mg/kg cadmium in 70% dark chocolate.
 0.80 mg/kg is equivalent to 8 parts per 10 million, and thinking back to our days-per-year analogy, this can be represented as 8 days per 27,300 years.
+Most of our origins come in well below this threshold, and in 2025 our Classic Dark chocolate had 0.23 mg/kg of cadmium - roughly 1/4 of what is tolerated by the EU in 70% dark chocolate.

 Below is an e-mail that I recently sent to an import partner letting them know what we are looking for.
 Hopefully this provides from context on how this all works in practice.